silva-tim/c0523-code-solutions/array-methods/array-methods-quiz-notes.md

     It cycles through every element in an array and executes a function on each element.
 It then adds the result to a new array.

   - What should the callback function return?
-    A new array with all the values of the argument array changed according to the callback function.
+    A new transformed version of the original variable.

   - What is `Array.map` useful for?
     Because it doesn't affect the original array, array map is useful for cases where you need to execute specific code on every element in an array and also need to keep the original array intact.